IMF cuts global growth outlook, calls for accommodative policy

 The euro zone and Japan could suffer a long period of weak growth and dangerously low inflation, she said.

-Both Lagarde and the report indicated that money flowing back to the U.S. as it tightens monetary policy could contribute to volatile financial markets in emerging economies.
+Both Laggard and the report indicated that money flowing back to the US as it tightens monetary policy could contribute to volatile financial markets in emerging economies.

 The US Federal Reserve is widely expected to begin raising interest rates some time this year.